Absence of cosmological constant problem in special relativistic field theory of gravity: Self-interaction of a helicity graviton

-where $R(\hat{g})$ has the same functional form as the Ricci scalar of a metric $\hat{g}_{ab}$ whose determinant is constrained by the condition $\mbox{det}(\hat{g})=\mbox{det}(\eta)$.
-However, for us $\hat{g}_{ab}$ is just a tensor field which lives in a flat background.
-To make this explicit, let us use the well-known fact \cite{Rosen1940} that one can express the Ricci scalar in terms of the covariant derivatives associated with the flat metric $\eta_{ab}$, denoted by $\nabla$, and integrate by parts to put the action in the form:
+In this equation, $\mathscr{R}(\hat{g})$ is the Ricci scalar of a metric $\hat{g}_{ab}$ with fixed determinant $\mbox{det}(\hat{g})=\mbox{det}(\eta)$.
+We can understand $\hat{g}_{ab}$ as a tensor field that lives in a flat background.
+This can be made explicit exploiting the well-known fact \cite{Rosen1940} that the Ricci scalar can be expressed in terms of the covariant derivatives associated with the flat metric $\eta_{ab}$.
+Integrating by parts, it follows that the equation above can be equivalently written as

-Written in this form, it is clear that it describes a special relativistic field theory, albeit nonlinear [compare this expression with \eqref{eq:freewtdiff}].
-The covariant notation we are using makes clear that this theory is invariant under general coordinate transformations.
-Moreover, by construction this action is invariant under transverse diffeomorphisms, whose infinitesimal form is
+The notation we are using, explicitly covariant, makes manifest the invariance under general coordinate transformations of this theory.
+On the other hand, this action is invariant by construction under transverse diffeomorphisms which, at the infinitesimal level, can be written as

-These are the nonlinear version of the linear symmetry \eqref{eq:fpsymm} with transverse generators.
-The respective nonlinear deformation of the remaining symmetry of the Weyl transverse theory are conformal transformations.
+These are the nonlinear version of the first part of the linear symmetry \eqref{eq:wtsymm} with transverse generators.
+The natural nonlinear deformation of the linear Weyl invariance in the linear theory are Weyl transformations of the spacetime metric.
 To include these let us define